UstadMobile/UstadMobile/app-android/README.md

 One to run the tests and a second "slave" device that is communicated with.

-Set remote test slave server device serial, port, bluetooth address and IP address as indicated below:-
+Set remote test slave server device serial in app-android/buildconfig.default.properties using the serial as listed by the adb devices command.
-* app-android/buildconfig.default.properties (device serial)
-* buildconfig.default.properties (port,bluetooth address,IP address)<br/>

 Start the remote test slave server device:
  >$./gradlew startTestSlaveServer

+This automatically updates buildconfig.local.properties with the ip address, mac address, and bluetooth mac of the device being used as the test slave server.

  Run the tests:
  >export ANDROID_SERIAL="TESTDEVICESERIAL" <br/>
  >$./gradlew connectedAndroidTest